JozieWille/Introduction/README.md

 ### Hi, I'm Jozie

-I'm continuously improving my skill in R Studio, Python and SQL, as a current Master's degree student in Business Analytics.
+As a current Business Analytics Master's degree student, I'm eager to continue improving my skills in R Studio, Python and SQL.

 To connect, please contact me at: willejozie@gmail.com